-In this experiment, students will learn the basics of signal processing for a real-time embedded platform.
-Examples of embedded devices are cellular phone, digital camera and GPS receiver.
-Signal processing algorithms used in such devices should be adapted to hardware constraints.
+In this experiment, students learn the basics of real-time signal processing for embedded systems.
+Examples of embedded devices are mobile phone, digital camera and vehicle's anti-lock braking system (ABS).
+Signal processing algorithms used on those devices should be adapted to hardware constraints.

-The experiment is composed of two parts.
+The heart of the experiment involves the conversion of an algorithm from a simulation environment to a heterogeneous real-time system that includes a DSP core while implementing an example application of acoustic echo cancellation.
+The experiment consists of two parts.
 In the first part, students perform audio enhancement by echo cancellation using adaptive filtering.
-It includes theory of adaptive filtering practiced in MATLAB and in C. In the second part, embedded implementation is performed using the popular OMAP system-on-chip from Texas Instruments.
-The OMAP contains a DSP core for signal processing tasks and an ARM core for general-purpose tasks.
-Implementation in the experiment uses both cores and is optimized by the students, taking into account embedded considerations such as fixed-point implementation.
+It includes theory of adaptive filtering practiced in MATLAB and in C. In the second part, embedded implementation is performed using the OMAP system-on-chip from Texas Instruments.
+OMAP contains a DSP core for signal processing tasks and an ARM core for general-purpose tasks.
+Implementation in the experiment uses both cores and is optimized by the students, taking into account embedded considerations such as fixed-point representation.